Przemysl to Paris:

 On the other hand, there are countless stories of individual and group righteousness and valor by the French.
 The entire town of Moissac conspired to shelter and save over 500 Jewish children from

 certain death.
-Tens of thousands of resistance fighters gave their lives fighting the Nazis, and a Catholic school in Mende hid a teenage Jew in plain sight, its faculty risking their lives to save my
+Tens of thousands of resistance fighters gave their lives fighting the Nazis, and a Christian school in Mende hid a teenage Jew in plain sight, its faculty risking their lives to save my

 One thing France has done admirably is to acknowledge not only the righteous, but to own up to their own responsibility for the Shoah.
 There are plaques like the one in photo 3 everywhere in Paris